uccser/cs-field-guide/text/en/chapters/programming-languages.md

 {comment end}

 The jumping to a line, and jumping to a line if a condition is met can be used to make loops!
-A very simple program we could write that requires a loop is one that counts down from five and then says “Go!!!!” once it gets down to one.
+A very simple program we could write that requires a loop is one that counts down from five and then says "Go!!!!" once it gets down to one.
 In Python we can easily write this program in three lines.

 ```
 # Start at 5, count down by 1 each time, and stop when we get to 0